Henri, Count of Paris (born 1908)

-Henri of Orléans, Count of Paris (Henri Robert Ferdinand Marie d'Orléans; 5 July 1908 – 19 June 1999), was the Orléanist claimant to the defunct throne of France as Henry VI from 1940 until his death in 1999.
+Henri d'Orléans (Henri Robert Ferdinand Marie d'Orléans; 5 July 1908 – 19 June 1999), was the Orléanist pretender to the defunct throne of France as Henry VI from 1940 until his death in 1999.
 Henri was the direct descendant of Philippe I, Duke of Orléans, son of Louis XIII.
-He was also a descendant of Louis XIV through a female line, from his legitimized daughter Françoise Marie de Bourbon; as well as the great-great-grandson (by four different lines of descent) of Louis Philippe I.
+He was also a descendant of Louis XIV through a female line, from his legitimized daughter Françoise Marie de Bourbon, as well as the great-great-grandson, by four different lines of descent, of Louis Philippe I. He used the style of Count of Paris.

 The son of Jean, Duke of Guise, Henri was forbidden to enter France for much of his life.
 Nonetheless, he remained devoted to serving France, having enlisted in the French Foreign Legion and fighting in World War II and the Algerian War.
 After being permitted to re-enter France in 1950, he soon became heavily engaged in French monarchist politics.
-Henri worked to restore the French monarchy, in a parliamentary form, and discussed the topic with Charles de Gaulle.
-He received notable support from French monarchists, but all attempts to restore the monarchy ultimately failed.
+Henri worked to restore the French monarchy in a parliamentary form, and discussed the topic with Charles de Gaulle.
+He received notable support from French monarchists but all attempts to restore the monarchy ultimately failed.
 Upon his death in 1999, his son Henri succeeded him as Head of the House of Orléans.

 Youth and education

-He was born at the Château of Le Nouvion-en-Thiérache in Aisne, France to Jean, Duke of Guise (1874–1940), and his wife, Isabelle of Orléans (1878–1961).
+He was born at the Château of Le Nouvion-en-Thiérache in Aisne, France to Jean, Duke of Guise (1874–1940), and Isabelle of Orléans (1878–1961).
 His family moved to Larache, Morocco in 1909, purchasing a plantation in the Spanish sector, Maarif, and one in the French sector, Sid Mohammed ben Lahsen, after Morocco became a French protectorate in 1912.
 Here, Henri rose at 4 am daily, accompanying his father to oversee livestock management and crop production on their scattered lands, later in the day being tutored by European governesses and his mother: He acquired fluency in French, Arabic, English, German, Italian and Spanish.
 He visited relatives in France often, spending the beginning of World War I in Paris while his father sought to fight on the side of the French.
 Being rebuffed by France, Belgium and the United Kingdom, Prince Jean finally took his family back to Morocco and farming.